AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 | 3 | ||| j + 1 | $L_{k+1}$ header | Records $L_{0 \cdots k+1}$ |
 | $\vdots$ |||||||

-: Chain L records which headers are known about by Chain R. That is: Chain L includes *proofs of reflection*.
+: Chain L records which of its headers are known about by Chain R. That is: Chain L includes *proofs of reflection*.

 \begin{figure}[p]
 \centering